-UBC Payroll will send you an invoice where you can select what benefits you want to continue receiving coverage for and the cost of doing so.
-If you decide not to continue your IRP coverage, fail to pay your premiums or do not respond to your invoice, you are no longer eligible to receive IRP benefit payments after the elimination or waiting period.
+If you decide not to continue your IRP coverage or fail to pay your premiums, you are no longer eligible to receive IRP benefit payments after the qualification period.
 Your coverage will be reinstated when you return to active work.

 If you are receiving IRP benefit payments, you are expected to make reasonable efforts to:

 - recover from your disability, including participating in any reasonable treatment or rehabilitation program and accepting any offer of reasonable modified duties from UBC, and

 - obtain benefits that may be available from other sources.